Matt Holliday: New York Yankees (2017)

 After becoming a free agent for the second time in his career, on December 7, 2016, Holliday signed a one-year contract with the New York Yankees worth $13 million, to become their primary designated hitter (DH).
-One provision to the contract was an unusual, "enormously specific," no-trade clause to one team: the Oakland Athletics.
+One provision to the contract was an unusual, "enormously specific", no-trade clause to one team: the Oakland Athletics.

 His first RBI and double for the Yankees came on the same play on April 4, 2017, versus the Tampa Bay Rays at Tropicana Field, in the third inning of a 5–0 Yankees win.
 His first home run for the Yankees was on April 7, on a pitch by Baltimore Orioles starter Ubaldo Jiménez in the third inning of a 6–5 loss.
 The following day, Holliday collected his 2,000th career hit versus Kevin Gausman, a first-inning single, in a 5–4 loss to the Orioles.
 Holliday drew a career-high five walks on April 9, tying a Yankees franchise record.
 On April 28, Holliday hit a walk-off three-run home run off Jayson Aquino, which capped a comeback after trailing 1−9, and helped a 14−11 win over the Orioles.

 Holliday hit his 300th career home run on May 3, versus Marcus Stroman of the Toronto Blue Jays.
 He became the 93rd player in major league history to reach that milestone along with 2,000 hits.

 On June 28, Holliday was placed on the 10-day disabled list due to a viral infection.
-On July 5, it was revealed that Holliday tested positive for an Epstein-Barr virus, a symptom associated with mononucleosis.
+On July 5, it was revealed that Holliday tested positive for Epstein-Barr virus, which causes mononucleosis.
 He hit a game-tying home run in the ninth inning versus Craig Kimbrel of the Boston Red Sox on July 15, which the Yankees eventually won in 16 innings, 4−1.
 On August 6, Holliday was again placed on the 10-day disabled list due to a lower back strain.
 For the 2017 season, he batted .231/.316/.432.